mrsaeeddev/customer-segmentation-using-rfm-matrix-technique-and-k-means-algorithm/README.md

 ## Approach :

 In this dataset, I performed Exploratory Data Analysis(EDA) on dataset by which I visualized different parameters of dataset.
-Then, I used RFM Matrix technique to identify the best customers.
+Then, I used RFM Matrix technique and K Means Algorithm to identify the best customers.

 ## Results :